FAForever/wiki-pages/Custom-AIs.md

 # AI game settings

+To be added - as a general guide, avoid unit restrictions.
+Some AI don't work well on maps with water, and/or maps where the starting position is a plateau unable to path (by land) to the enemy base.
+Most AI are intended for 20km or smaller maps.

 # Feedback
 You can provide feedback on particular AI in the FAF discord, through the ai-feedback channel.
 To view this channel, go to the roles selection channel on the FAF discord (https://discord.com/channels/197033481883222026/831394581554790428) and indicating a preference for AI games in the "What Are Your Game Prefernces?
 Part 2 section.